IHE/RAD.IRA/input/pagecontent/volume-1.md

 - When launched, Evidence Creator automatically synchronizes and processes the study
 - After finished processing, Evidence Creator shares the outputs back with other applications in the reporting session
 - Image Display automatically shows the outputs from Evidence Creator
-- Radiologist accepts the results in Image Display, which in turn shares the the radiologist's decisions as observation with other applications in the reporting session
+- Radiologist accepts the results in Image Display, which in turn shares the radiologist's decisions as observation with other applications in the reporting session
 - Report Creator automatically updates the report with the radiologist decisions according to the observation
 - Radiologist completes and signs off the report and moves on to the next study in the worklist
 - Eventually, the radiologist finishes all studies in the reporting worklist and closes the applications